-REPRESENTATIVE'S WARRANT.
-The Representative's Warrant provides certain rights with respect to the registration under the Securities Act of the 300,000 shares issuable upon exercise thereof (including shares of Common Stock issuable upon the exercise of the Warrants included therein).
-The Company has agreed that during the entire period between the first anniversary and fifth anniversary after the date of this Prospectus it will register the issuance of such shares upon the exercise of the Representative's Warrant (and, if necessary, their resale) so as to permit their public resale without restriction.
+REPRESENTATIVES' WARRANTS.
+The Representatives' Warrants provide certain rights with respect to the registration under the Securities Act of the 300,000 shares issuable upon exercise thereof (including shares of Common Stock issuable upon the exercise of the Warrants included therein).
+The Company has agreed that during the entire period between the first anniversary and fifth anniversary after the date of this Prospectus it will register the issuance of such shares upon the exercise of the Representatives' Warrants (and, if necessary, their resale) so as to permit their public resale without restriction.
 These registration rights could result in substantial future expense to the Company and could adversely affect the Company's ability to complete future equity or debt financings.
 Furthermore, the registration and sale of Common Stock of the Company held by or issuable to the holders of registration rights, or even the potential of such sales, could have an adverse effect on the market price of the securities offered hereby.